Even some who have a will don’t realize it’s outdated

 If you’re 65 years old, you’ve probably considered your mortality at least once.
-But you probably haven’t written a will.
+You need a will, but you probably haven’t written one.

 Exactly half of Americans 65 and older have failed to either write a will or keep it up to date, says a new poll from USLegalWills.com, a will-creating site.
 And yes, wills can expire just like meat and dairy products.